About WPRC

 Our strong public policy and legislative advocacy platform enables our membership to provide input to and understand the issues that impact their businesses through WPRC’s continuous campaign of direct outreach.

 Grassroots Outreach – The WPRC membership is diverse and includes multi-national corporations, as well as small family-run businesses.
-The WPRC understands that big or small, the members of the warfighter clothing and equipment industry should speak with one voice.
+The WPRC understands that big or small, the members of the warfighter clothing and equipment industry must speak with one voice.
 We work with our members and other industry stakeholders to build consensus, foster cooperation, and form strategic partnerships.

 Industry Knowledge Development and Networking – WPRC research efforts, working committees, and events help generate industry data and idea exchanges to support our mission, share best practices, and provide opportunities for participants to interact.
 We also monitor legislation, budgets and programs for their impact on our industry and our mission.